 Lucrezia’s husband, Piero, assumed power following Cosimo’s death in 1464.
 While Piero was introverted and lacked social skills, Lucrezia was became widely known for her grace and warmth.
 Piero (who was nicknamed ‘the gouty’) was often bedridden, so Lucrezia took on considerable responsibility, including diplomatic missions.
 In 1467, for instance, he sent her to Rome to discuss Venetian aggression against Florence with the Pope.

 When Piero died in 1469, their 20-year-old son Lorenzo became the de facto leader of Florence.
 Like his father and grandfather before him, Lorenzo sought out Lucrezia’s advice.
-Though she had no formal training in humanism, she was well educated and had long experience of Florentine and international politics.
+Though she had no formal training in humanism, she was well educated and had long experience dealing in Florentine and international politics.

 However, Lucrezia’s public activities also attracted criticism.
 In the early Renaissance, women’s lives were restricted to the private realm.
 The archbishop of Florence preached that women should leave home only for mass, and to further limit opportunities for sin, restrict those ventures only to feast days.
-Her representation of her husband at the papal court, critics of the Medici alleged, shamed Pietro and reduced Florence to ‘the vilest repute’.
+Representing her husband at the papal court shamed Pietro, according to critics of the Medici, and degraded Florence.
+AS wel

 Perhaps because of this, Lucrezia’s writing remained private, intended only for family and friends.
-Her work usually brought to life stories from the Bible.
+Her work usually brought to life biblical stories.
 Possibly commenting on her public role, she chose to focus on women who transgressed the social boundaries of their time.
-In her retelling of the Book of Esther, Queen Esther defies custom by entering the king’s court without permission in order to expose a plot against the Jews.
+In her elegant retelling of the Book of Esther, Queen Esther defies custom by entering the king’s court without permission in order to expose a plot against the Jews.
 She used her writings to justify her own life, claiming that the good of the people sometimes required women to cross over into what were considered to be men’s spaces.

 Though recognised today as one of the greatest painters of the Florentine Renaissance, Sandro Botticelli has long been seen as an ‘outsider’ within the tradition of Renaissance Italian painting.
 Unlike his contemporaries Leonardo da Vinci and Michelangelo, he was not concerned with human anatomy or classical art, and, apart from a brief period of time in Rome, he spent his entire life in Florence.

-The seventh of eight children of a tanner and his wife, Botticelli began training as a goldsmith but preferred painting.
+The seventh of eight children to a tanner and his wife, Botticelli began training as a goldsmith but preferred painting.
 Around 1460, he was apprenticed to Fra Filippo Lippi, a highly regarded artist whose patrons included the Medici family.
-He became a master artist in the 1460s, and established his own workshop around 1470.
-Absorbed in his art, he never married, and continued to live with his parents for his entire life.
+He became a master artist in the 1460s and established his own workshop around 1470.
+Absorbed in his art, he never married and continued to live with his parents for his entire life.